 Enhancing a patient's quality of care is part of the training given to every health care professional at Penn.
 Patient preferences, needs and values are also taken into consideration as part of the care provided.
-Penn also takes pride in providing quality of care that is equitable, not influenced by gender, ethnicity or socioeconomic status.
-In addition, Penn has taken a broad leadership role in improving patient safety and satisfaction, sharing best practices across the region and leading in national consortia on this vital topic.
+We also take pride in providing quality of care that is equitable, not influenced by gender, ethnicity or socioeconomic status.
+In addition, we have taken a broad leadership role in improving patient safety and satisfaction, sharing best practices across the region and leading in national consortia on this vital topic.

-Penn has designed processes to ensure open lines of communication with physicians, nurses and other health care professionals and takes seriously their feedback about improvements that can be made on behalf of patients.
-Penn also closely monitors the latest advances in data analysis as well as recommended regulatory requirements and national benchmarks to keep abreast of important developments that are critical to a patients' quality of care.
+We have designed processes to ensure open lines of communication with physicians, nurses and other health care professionals and takes seriously their feedback about improvements that can be made on behalf of patients.
+We also closely monitor the latest advances in data analysis as well as recommended regulatory requirements and national benchmarks to keep abreast of important developments that are critical to a patients' quality of care.

-Penn encourages patients and their families to share their care and treatment experiences.
+We encourage patients and their families to share their care and treatment experiences.
 All patients are provided with patient satisfaction surveys.
-A Penn patient and guest relations representative reviews all messages and responds to questions and concerns.
+One of our patient and guest relations representative reviews all messages and responds to questions and concerns.